 University High School’s Advisory program aims to nurture the whole individual, operating on the premise that a U-High student is more likely to succeed with a strong network of support and a committed adult advocate within the school.
-At the heart of the program is the student’s relationship with the advisor and his or her advisory group, cultivated throughout the student’s four years of high school.
+At the heart of the program is the student’s relationship with the advisor and their advisory group, cultivated throughout the student’s four years of high school.

 Advisory supports the personal and academic progress of each student while also fostering a sense of community within the advisory group and beyond.
 Its safe, non-evaluative setting provides some balance to the rigorous academic demands of the U-High experience.

-U-HIGH ADVISORY: THE BASICSEach advisory is composed of between 11 and 15 students in the same grade who will be assigned an advisor in freshman year and with whom, in most cases, they will continue to work together throughout high school.
+Each advisory is composed of between 11 and 15 students in the same grade who will be assigned an advisor in freshman year with whom they will continue to work throughout high school.
 Each small advisory group will work and grow together, and the advisor will strive to create an atmosphere of mutual trust where students can feel safe to discuss a wide range of academic and personal matters in a supportive and non-evaluative setting.

 Advisory’s two components – Advising and Workshop: